briankoser/sfc-listeners-guide/episodes/0153-death-by-superheroes.md

 Some Christians are in favor; Catholics are against unless it's the only way to protect innocents.
 Ben thinks Gotham, and maybe Batman, are morally required to execute Joker since they can't keep him in prison.

 Ben thinks even in combat you have a moral obligation to minimize death.
-Tony Stark in {% workTitle "Iron Man 3" %} kills henchmen and it's played for laughs.
+Tony Stark in {% work "Iron Man 3" %} kills henchmen and it's played for laughs.

 Matt thinks Superman is in a lose-lose situation: when he's omnipotent, he's boring; when he's not, he's lame because he's losing to weaker characters.